-During the raid at the townhouse at 26th and I streets, police seized $1,171 in cash, three plastic bags of a substance suspected to be cocaine, about 160 grams of marijuana, a scale, and plastic baggies, according to police reports and court documents.
-Court filings stated officers also confiscated a gray safe, a ledger, multiple pipes, cell phones, and IDs.
+On Oct.
+30 Metropolitan Police searched the Foggy Bottom townhouse and confiscated $1,171 in cash, three plastic bags of a substance that tested positive for cocaine, about 160 grams of marijuana, a scale, and plastic baggies, according to police reports and court documents.
+Court filings state officers also confiscated a grey safe, a ledger, multiple pipes, cell phones, and IDs.

 Reisman was the first defendant to change his plea, pleading guilty to attempted possession of marijuana on February 25.
 He was originally charged with unlawful possession with intent to distribute marijuana and unlawful possession of drug paraphernalia.

 In March, Dubin and Cobert pled guilty to attempted possession of marijuana.
 Both were originally charged with unlawful possession of marijuana and unlawful possession of drug paraphernalia.

 Perales pled guilty to attempted possession of cocaine, the only charge he faced.
 Donoghue – who was originally charged with unlawful possession of marijuana with intent to distribute, unlawful possession of cocaine and unlawful possession of drug paraphernalia – pled guilty March 26 to possession of marijuana.

 As part of separate plea deals, Reisman, Dubin, Perales and Cobert are each required to serve 40 hours of community service and meet other requirements of their one-year probations.
 Donoghue’s plea deal puts him on a one-year probation that does not include community service hours.